 Ceilings Visually inspected from floor level.
-Ceilings are mainly lath and plaster.
-Lowered plasterboard sections are apparent to the hallway.
+Ceilings are lined with lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Walls are formed mainly in plastered masonry with plasterboard sections.
+Internal walls are partly plastered on hard and partly lined with lath and plaster.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Suspended timber flooring throughout the property.
-There is no sub-floor area to inspect.
-Floor coverings were not lifted or moved.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Flooring is of suspended timber construction.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved. moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen is fitted with a range of floor and wall mounted units.
-Internal doors and joinery are of timber.
-Chimney breasts and fireplaces Visually inspected.
+Ohima and base and financia as Kitchen units were visually inspected excluding appliances.
+Kitchen fittings consist of a range of fitted floor and wall mounted units.
+Internal joinery is of traditional timber construction and there are timber panelled internal doors.
+Chimney breasts and fireplaces Kitchen units were visually inspected excluding appliances.
+Kitchen fittings consist of a range of fitted floor and wall mounted units.
+Internal joinery is of traditional timber construction and there are timber panelled internal doors.
+Visually inspected.
+Chimney breasts and fireplaces Kitchen units were visually inspected excluding appliances.
+Kitchen fittings consist of a range of fitted floor and wall mounted units.
+Internal joinery is of traditional timber construction and there are timber panelled internal doors.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-All fireplaces have been blocked over.
-There is a decorative fireplace in the living room.
-Internal decorations Visually inspected.
-Painted, papered, tiled and wet wall panel finishes noted. r antica, paperea, thea and wet wall parter littlettes floted.
+Chimney breasts and fireplaces Kitchen units were visually inspected excluding appliances.
+Kitchen fittings consist of a range of fitted floor and wall mounted units.
+Internal joinery is of traditional timber construction and there are timber panelled internal doors.
+Visually inspected.
+Chimney breasts and fireplaces Internal decorations Kitchen units were visually inspected excluding appliances.
+Kitchen fittings consist of a range of fitted floor and wall mounted units.
+Internal joinery is of traditional timber construction and there are timber panelled internal doors.
+Visually inspected.
+No testing of the flues or fittings was carried out.
+Kitchen units were visually inspected excluding appliances.
+Kitchen fittings consist of a range of fitted floor and wall mounted units.
+Internal joinery is of traditional timber construction and there are timber panelled internal doors.
+Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a fireplace in the living room which contains a gas fire.